 21st Century Community Learning Centers (21st CLCC)

 21st CCLC provides school-based academic enrichment activities and tutorial services designed to help students aged 6-18 years old meet local and state academic standards in subjects such as reading and mathematics.
 We also provide recreation, STEM, art, music, dance, technology, character education to enhance the academic component of the program.
 Support services are also provided to the families of participating children.

 The Sustainable Community School partnerships bring together the academic and social supports needed to ensure that all students succeed by offering programs before, during, and after the school day for students and their families.
 The programs are designed to support the school’s academic program and expand the services offered within the community.

 To help break the cycle of violence for families this program addresses trauma at the most critical stage in a child’s development and involves the entire family in the healing process.
 These interventions provide integrated therapy, case management and family support services tailored to the needs of each individual family.
 Mental health services include therapy for both children and adults, child-parent psychotherapy (CPP), and family therapy.
 In each approach the interventions focus on the caregiver, not the therapist, as the primary source of support for the child.
 Families work with their assigned therapist to create an Individual Family Support Plan (IFSP) based on the family’s concerns, goals, preferences, and the therapist’s assessments.
 These plans may also include referral to other appropriate resources within and outside of Family Focus services.
 Most services are home-based to accommodate families’ transportation costs, the challenges of readying a family for travel, privacy and confidentiality, and safety.

 Catered to the community

-Our seven centers serve different communities, each with their own needs and cultures and therefore not every program is offered at each center.
-For more information on what programs are offered at your local center, please visit our center page.
+Our centers serve different communities, each with its own needs and cultures, and therefore not every program is offered at each center.
+For more information on what programs are offered in your area, please visit our center page.